wp-plugins/auto-post-download/readme.txt

 1. (Optionally) Select desire Custom Fields under the 'Settings/Auto Post Download' menu.

 == Changelog ==

+= 1.4.1 =
+* Fix: There was issue with updating post with custom fields.
+In that case, new values of custom fields wasn't saved, it had to be saved twice.
+Now it works fine.

 = 1.4 =
 * New feature: Now you can decide if you want to include custom field title in content of generated attachment.
 You can set it in settings of the plugin.